MJBishop/CS50W/README.md

 7. JSON to CSV parsing
 8. File Download

-Validation and field selection are two stages that add complexity.
-CSV files contain no reference to headers or data types

 ##### Extending the project
 The simplest model design for this project would be two models, List and Item.
 Item would contain an optional Imported Amount, plus a Start Count and End Count.
 This design is not readily extendible so I added more complexity to the project in order to allow for future development by separating Item into Item and ListItem.
 This allows for an unlimited Lists, referencing each ListItem to an Item, but complicates fetching, manipulating and displaying the data in table rows.

-## Improvements
+## Future Improvements
+* CSS
+* Localization
-CSS, localization, reduce the number of database operations with bulk save, add another column that colculates the difference between the two counts.
+* Reduce the number of database operations with bulk save
+* An additional table column that calculates the difference between the two counts.
-To extend the use case beyond one event, introduce another model, Stocklist, that represents a document,
+* To extend the use case beyond one event, introduce another model, Stocklist, that represents a document.

 ## How to run Stocklist.